wavemaker/docs/learn/react-native/react-native-overview.md

 #### Development

-- **WaveMaker Project** *(design in WaveMaker Studio)*: Build your app using WaveMaker Studio — no native code needed.
+- **WaveMaker Project**: Design your app visually in WaveMaker Studio — no need to write native code.
-- **Code Generation**: WaveMaker generates a standard Expo project, not a custom runtime.
+- **Code Generation**: WaveMaker generates a standard Expo-based React Native project.
+It does not rely on a proprietary runtime, so the output is fully compatible with the broader React Native ecosystem.
-- **Expo Project**: The app runs using Expo’s React Native environment, ensuring compatibility and ease of testing.
+- **Expo Project**: The generated app runs in the Expo environment, making it easy to preview, test, and extend using standard React Native tools.

 #### Build and Deployment

-- **Build for Stores**: Using WaveMaker CLI or AppChef, convert the Expo project into installable .ipa (iOS) files or .apk (Android).
+- **Build for Stores**: Use the WaveMaker CLI or AppChef to convert the Expo project into installable `.ipa` (iOS) or `.apk` (Android) files.

 ## In WaveMaker React Native Studio

 ### Markup and Variables

+WaveMaker uses Markup to define the UI, Variables to integrate backend services, and JavaScript for logic.
+React Native has its own rules when it comes to styling, scripting, and data integration, so it’s important to understand the differences.

 - **Markup**: [WaveMaker markup](/learn/app-development/ui-design/page-artefacts#page-markup) is converted to React Native markup during build.
 Some widgets and properties may not be supported.
 See [Supported Widgets](/learn/react-native/supported-widgets) to know more.
 - **Variables**: Variables act as a bridge between the frontend UI and backend services, integrating data and services with the widgets.
 Learn more about the supporting [React Native Variables here](/learn/react-native/supported-variables).

 ### Things to Note

+React Native has a unique way of handling styling, scripting, and data integration, which differs from traditional web development.
+Understanding these distinctions will ensure your WaveMaker React Native app functions smoothly on both iOS and Android.

 In WaveMaker, apps are developed with WaveMaker Markup, Variables, JavaScript, and Styles defined in CSS.
 However, React Native development has specific rules: